microsoftgraph/msgraph-sdk-javascript/README.md

 ## Node version requirement

-Node.js 10 LTS or higher.
+Node.js 12 LTS or higher.
+The active Long Term Service (LTS) version of Node.js is used for on-going testing of existing and upcoming product features.

 ## Installation